openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@id: https://openminds.ebrains.eu/instances/UBERONParcellation/dorsalTrigeminalTract
    :@type: https://openminds.ebrains.eu/controlledTerms/UBERONParcellation
-   :definition: 'Dorsal trigeminal tract' is a trigeminothalamic tract and tract of brain.
-It is part of the pontine tegmentum.
+   :definition: Is a trigeminothalamic tract and tract of brain.
+Is part of the pontine tegmentum. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002797) ('is_a' and 'relationship')]
-   :description: The dorsal trigeminal tract (dorsal trigeminothalamic tract, or lemniscus) is a tract which receives signals from Meissner's corpuscles and Pacinian corpuscles. this tract arises from Principal trigeminal nucleus and terminates in the VPM nucleus of the thalamus.
-[WP,unvetted].
+   :description: The dorsal trigeminal tract (dorsal trigeminothalamic tract, or lemniscus) is a tract which receives signals from Meissner's corpuscles and Pacinian corpuscles. this tract arises from Principal trigeminal nucleus and terminates in the VPM nucleus of the thalamus. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002797)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0103494
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0002797#dorsal-trigeminal-tract-1
    :name: dorsal trigeminal tract